Hazardous Waste Authorization in Madhya Pradesh - Process & Fees

 The validity of hazardous waste management authorization is 5 years. renewal of the authorization, An application for renewal of authorization should be filed one hundred and twenty days before the expiration of the existing authorization.

 The Hazardous Waste Management Authorization proposed for Madhya Pradesh presents an important way to secure appropriate treatment and disposal of hazardous wastes produced as a result of various enterprises.
-According to the provision of the Hazardous and Other Wastes (Management and Transboundary Movement) Rules, 2016, industries need to obtain permits from the Madhya Pradesh Pollution Control Board.
-This entails the filing of an elaborate application accompanied by accompanying documents and going through examination and inspection and charging of fees.
-Authorization is valid for a period of five years and holders of such authorization are expected to apply for renewal 120 days to the expiry date.
-Waste management is the process of disposing wastes in a way that is environmentally sound, healthy to the people, and economically efficient to the business ventures.
+According to the provisions of the Hazardous and Other Wastes (Management and Transboundary Movement) Rules, 2016, industries need to obtain permits from the Madhya Pradesh Pollution Control Board.
+This entails the filing of an elaborate application accompanied by supporting documents, followed by examination, inspection, and payment of applicable fees.
+Authorization is valid for a period of five years, and holders of such authorization are expected to apply for renewal at least 120 days before the expiry date.
+Alongside this, organizations handling medical or healthcare waste must also obtain Biomedical Waste Management Authorization in Madhya Pradesh to ensure that such waste is treated and disposed of safely in compliance with environmental and public health standards.
+Waste management is the process of disposing of waste in a way that is environmentally sound, safe for people, and economically efficient for business ventures.

 The management of hazardous waste is regulated through Madhya Pradesh Pollution Control Board, MPPCB.
 They review and monitor compliance on regulations, source permits and even inspect on how the hazardous waste should be managed and disposed of.